MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-data-destinations-and-managed-settings.md

 * **Managed mapping**: Mapping is managed for you.
 When you need to make changes to your data/query to add another column or change a data type, mapping is automatically adjusted for this change when you republish your dataflow.
 You don't have to go into the data destination experience every time you make changes to your dataflow, allowing for easy schema changes when you republish the dataflow.

 * **Drop and recreate table**: To allow for these schema changes, on every dataflow refresh the table is dropped and recreated.
-Your dataflow refresh fails if you have any relationships or measures added to your table.
+Your dataflow refresh may cause the removal of relationships or measures that were added previously to your table.

 > [!NOTE]
 > Currently, automatic setting are only supported for Lakehouse and Azure SQL database as data destination.